wolfSSL/wolfssh/README.md

 testing notes
 -------------

+After cloning the repository, be sure to make the testing private keys read- only for the user, otherwise ssh_client will tell you to do it.

+    $ chmod 0600 ./certs/key-gretel.pem ./certs/key-hansel.pem \
+                 ./certs/key-ecc.pem

 Authentication against the example echoserver can be done with a password or public key.
 To use a password the command line: